In normal conversation, people talking about a product don't specify the brand unless they need to.

 - American sports fans often refer to the semifinals of any championship tournament as the Final Four, thanks to the high popularity of college basketball.
 The National Collegiate Athletic Association (NCAA) is quite firm about reminding fans, media outlets, and advertisers that Final Four® is a registered trademark in the United States, and may ONLY be used (with permission) to refer to the semi-finals of the NCAA's own postseason championship tournaments.

 - Also in relation to the NCAA's championship tournaments, the terms Sweet Sixteen and Elite Eight are likewise trademarked in the United States, but not solely by the NCAA.
-Elite Eight® is jointly owned by the NCAA and the Illinois High School Association.
+Elite Eight® was once jointly owned by the NCAA and the Illinois High School Association; the NCAA now has sole ownership, although the IHSA retains the right to use the term for high school events.
 Sweet Sixteen® is owned by the Kentucky High School Athletic Association for its championships, and it licenses the term to the NCAA.
 Officially neither term can be used for any other tournament or competition in the United States.
 Unofficially, sports fans still make generic use of both terms, though not nearly to the extent that they do with Final Four.

 - The NCAA, in recent years, has also been insistent in calling its players "student-athletes", regardless of what a consistent stream of recruiting violations and bankrupt ex-pros might imply.